esmBot/esmBot/readme.md

 ## Credits
 Icon by [Stellio](https://twitter.com/MeloncholySteel).
-All images and sounds are copyright of their respective owners.
+All images, sounds, and fonts are copyright of their respective owners.